xmlark/msv/README.md

 ## Build instruction
-To build the entire project, use [Maven 3](https://maven.apache.org/download.cgi) on command line:
+To build the entire project, use [Maven 3](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
+[Maven is downloadable for free at Apache.](https://maven.apache.org/download.cgi).
+To build via command line at project root level use:
 'mvn install'
 This builds the release packages for all sub-projects in a proper order.
 When preparing release packages, it is a good idea to use this target so that dependencies are processed correctly.
 (But you should run a project-local "release" first to make sure that there is no error in the repository.)